Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: Literature Review

-For large-scale problems, however, solving the resultant MIP is still challenging since it entangles the leader problem and the follower primal and dual problems.
-Accordingly, some problem-specific and generic decomposition/separation techniques for solving the associated MIP have been proposed. \cite{grimm2019optimal} proposed a generalized Benders algorithm that uses a special structure of the given tri-level problem (which has an equivalent MIBPSD counterpart) and \cite{arslan2018exact} developed a B\&C approach for a certain class of MIBPSD, named the Evasive Flow Capturing Problem.
-For general approaches, \cite{saharidis2009resolution} proposed a decomposition algorithm which, at every iteration, fixes the integer variables at some values, reformulates the resultant bilevel linear subproblem into a MIP problem using the KKT scheme, solves the MIP problem to construct the associated LP problem with its active constraint set, solves the LP problem to obtain the dual information, and adds a cut.
-Since this approach reformulates the bilevel linear subproblem as a MIP problem using the KKT scheme at every iteration, its application to large-scale problems would be computationally expensive.
-The most relevant work is by \cite{fontaine2014benders} who applied the Benders decomposition to the MIP formulation obtained by the strong duality scheme.
-It proposed an acceleration scheme for solving the Benders subproblem which sequentially solves the follower problem, the leader problem, and the follower dual-related problem to obtain optimality cut.
-However they did not discuss the case for unbounded Benders subproblem (i.e., feasibility cuts).
-This present paper, on the other hand, accelerates the computation for the Benders cut generation (both optimality and feasibility cut) by decomposing the Benders subproblem into two more tractable subproblems that are closed related to the leader and the follower problems.
+For large-scale problems, however, solving the resultant MILP is still challenging since it entangles the leader problem and the follower primal and dual problems.
+Accordingly, some problem-specific and generic decomposition/separation techniques for solving the associated MILP have been proposed. \cite{grimm2019optimal} proposed a generalized Benders algorithm that uses a special structure of the given tri-level problem (which has an equivalent BLP counterpart) and \cite{arslan2018exact} developed a branch-and-cut approach for a certain class of BLP, named the Evasive Flow Capturing Problem.
+For general approaches, \cite{saharidis2009resolution} proposed a decomposition algorithm which, at every iteration, fixes the integer variables at some values, reformulates the resultant bilevel linear subproblem into a MILP problem using the KKT scheme, solves the MILP problem to construct the associated LP problem with its active constraint set, solves the LP problem to obtain the dual information, and adds a cut.
+Since this approach reformulates the bilevel linear subproblem as a MILP problem using the KKT scheme at every iteration, its application to large-scale problems would be computationally expensive.
+The most relevant work is by \cite{fontaine2014benders} who applied the Benders decomposition to the MILP formulation obtained by the strong duality scheme.
+It proposed an acceleration scheme for obtaining an optimality Benders cut which sequentially solves three smaller problems: (a) the follower problem, (b) the leader problem, and (c) the follower dual-related problem to obtain optimality cut.

-It is worth mentioning generic solution approaches for Mixed-Integer Bilevel Programming (MIBP) that involves integer leader and follower variables, which subsumes MIBPSD. \cite{moore1990mixed} first proposed a Branch-and-Bound approach for solving MIBP, and building upon the approach of \cite{moore1990mixed}, \cite{denegre2009branch} and \cite{denegre2011interdiction} developed a Branch-and-Cut algorithm (B\&C), which was further improved by \cite{fischetti2017new}.
-Another B\&C algorithm that works for integer leader and follower variables was proposed by \cite{caramia2015enhanced}, which solves a MIBPSD problem for generating cuts.
-As a result, the method proposed in this paper can be applied to such generic solver.